Solon: Early life and ancestry

 Solon was born in Athens around 630 BC.
 His family was distinguished in Attica because they belonged to a noble or Eupatrid clan.
 Solon's father was probably Execestides.
 If so, his lineage could be traced back to Codrus, the last King of Athens.
 According to Diogenes Laërtius, he had a brother named Dropides, who was an ancestor (six generations removed) of Plato.
 According to Plutarch, Solon was related to the tyrant Pisistratus, for their mothers were cousins.
-Solon was eventually drawn into the unaristocratic pursuit of commerce.
+Solon is said to have done business in maritime trade which later authors in antiquity judged unaristocratic.

 Defeat of Megara

 When Athens and its neighbor and rival in the Saronic Gulf, Megara, were contesting the possession of Salamis, Solon was made leader of the Athenian forces.
 After repeated disasters, Solon was able to improve the morale of his troops through a nationalist poem he wrote about the island.
 Supported by Pisistratus, he defeated the Megarians either by means of a cunning trick or more directly through heroic battle around 595 BC.
 The Megarians, however, refused to give up their claim.
 The dispute was referred to the Spartans, who eventually awarded possession of the island to Athens on the strength of the case that Solon put to them.
 Plutarch professes admiration of Solon's elegy.
 The same poem was said by Diogenes Laërtius to have stirred Athenians more than any other verses that Solon wrote: